Orange Group: Landline and Internet

 The Livebox is the ADSL modem supplied to Orange's ADSL and FTTH customers in France, the United Kingdom, the Netherlands, Switzerland, Spain and Tunisia, and to WiMAX customers in Cameroon.
 It serves as a bridge between the Internet access and the home network through several communication interfaces (Bluetooth, Ethernet, Wi-Fi).
 The Livebox has evolved over time.
 The Livebox 1.0 was replaced by version 1.1, the Mini Livebox, followed by the Livebox 2.0.
-The newest version was scheduled to be rolled out 2012 41.
+The newest version was scheduled to be rolled out in 2012.
 The Livebox is offered on a monthly contract for €3 per month or for purchase for €59.
-Number of Liveboxes rented in 2008: 7.3 million, a 12.3% increase in one year.
+The Number of Liveboxes rented in 2008,this statistic reflects Orange's significant market penetration and growth in the broadband internet sector.
+With 7.3 million Liveboxes rented out, Orange experienced a notable 12.3% increase in just one year.